dustinlyons/nixos-config/README.md

 ### 5. Apply your current user info
 Run this Nix command to replace stub values with your system properties, username, full name, and email.
-> When you provide your email address, it's only used in the `git` configuration.
+> Your email is only used in the `git` configuration.
 ```sh
 nix run .#apply
 ```